 1. Helps maintain a healthy weight

 It's an unfortunate fact that the body's metabolism decreases with age.
 The decline in metabolism typically begins in our 20s.
-By the time you reach your 50s a combination of reduced muscle mass and typically being less active mean it will have slowed further.
+By the time you reach your 50s a combination of reduced muscle mass and typically being less active means, it will have slowed further.
 This makes it much harder to keep weight off at this age, especially without regular exercise.

 At the same time, healthy weight maintenance is essential to reduce the risk of developing a raft of serious diseases and health conditions.
-These include high blood pressure, high cholesterol, type 2 diabetes, coronary heart disease, stroke and certain cancers.
+These include high blood pressure, high cholesterol, type 2 diabetes, coronary heart disease, stroke, and certain cancers.

-Amber Gamble, a fitness trainer and studio manager at F45, recommends weekly HIIT workouts to counter-act a slowing metabolism, saying: ‘Intense exercises like HIIT (high intensity interval training) workouts are extremely effective for counteracting the deterioration of your body’s functionality as you get older.'
+Amber Gamble, a fitness trainer and studio manager at F45, recommends weekly HIIT workouts to counteract a slowing metabolism, saying: ‘Intense exercises like HIIT (high-intensity interval training) workouts are extremely effective for counteracting the deterioration of your body’s functionality as you get older.'

 'HIIT in particular is designed to speed up your metabolism, so that your body is still burning calories even after your workout has ended, helping you stay healthy and manage your weight.'

 Gamble goes on to explain how beneficial regular exercise can be in relation to serious illness.
 ‘Exercise can also help to stop or delay, and sometimes improve serious illnesses like heart disease, high blood pressure, stroke, Alzheimer's disease, arthritis, and osteoporosis, which often worsen as you age.’

 Our posture naturally changes as we age (it's one of the reasons we often decrease in height over time), but some posture-related problems can lead to issues including breathing difficulties, balance issues and challenges living our day-to-day lives.

 If you're looking to improve posture over the age of 50, regular exercise is key - especially strength training that works your core and back.